marco-bolo/wp1-FAQ/README.md

 Step 5: enter the URL/DOI and other details of that publication on the WP2,3,4 or 5 googlesheet:https://drive.google.com/drive/folders/1L7Kpz75q0rh6hjZdc7365VV1_Yb07jmi.

-_2 What steps do I take when publishing my data as derived from already-published data_
+#### 2. What steps do I take when publishing my data as derived from already-published data

 Any data created in MBO will need to be published as a dataset in an archive/repository; this will include data created by you from source data, e.g. by processing through some software, or by having selected/combined subsets, or by having done QC on some source data, etc.